Singapore, e-commerce and logistics

 Since the post-pandemic market has become more stabilised, the focal point of e-commerce competition in Singapore has shifted from not just increasing the number of users, but also enhancing spending behaviour.

-Many e-commerce businesses are focusing on user experience and engagement whilst on the platform.
+Many e-commerce businesses are focusing on user experience and engagement.
 Integration with an online shopping platform can help enhance your shop front and create a seamless shopping experience that will go a long way to securing customer loyalty.

 E-commerce sales comparison as a % of retail in Singapore